 - The Brute: Fale, G.O.D. and Gallows each serve as this.

-- Originally played straight for years, as from the day AJ Styles first showed up in WWE all the way up until the pretense that the Club wasn't being split in two different directions was broken, the Bullet Club acted for the most part as though AJ being violently kicked out never happened and treated him as though he was still a brother representing in WWE, much like Prince Devitt/Finn Bálor.
-Subverted when the schism started growing, as Tama Tonga made it clear on social media that he remembered what Omega and the others did to Styles when he and Fale weren't present, and that he much preferred the days when Bullet Club was united with one goal, with Devitt, Styles and Anderson at the front of the pack.
-Finally averted following the true launch of the Bullet Club Civil War, as Tama stated in his Sports Illustrated interview that the seeds for the Civil War were sewn the moment they eliminated Styles to form The Elite, and later attempted to injure Kenny during their match at the 28th G1 by hitting him with a Styles Clash onto a steel chair (referee Red Shoes moved the chair so he didn't do it).
-Furthermore, Hangman Page took shots at Bad Luck Fale and the BCOG, claiming that they were stuck in the past and acting like they were still hanging out with Karl Anderson and AJ Styles in 2015; a clear hint that in seeking progression according to Omega's vision the BC Elite no longer cared about preserving the past kinships that had forged the Club's power to begin with.
+- Primarily in relation to the departures of Pince Devitt and AJ Styles, both being betrayed by the Young Bucks (also in relation to Gallows and Anderson, who were not betrayed).
+Originally played straight for years, as the Bullet Club acted for the most part as though AJ being violently kicked out never happened, and treated him as though he was still a good brother representing in WWE like Prince Devitt/Finn Bálor.
+Subverted or retconned during the initial schism, as Tama Tonga made it clear on social media that he remembered what Omega and the others did to Styles, pointed out that they did it when he and Fale weren't present, and professed that he much preferred the days when Bullet Club was united with one goal, with Devitt, Styles and Anderson at the front of the pack.
+Finally averted following the true launch of the Bullet Club Civil War, as Tama stated in his Sports Illustrated interview that the seeds for the Civil War were sewn the moment The Elite formed and eliminated Styles.
+When Hangman Page took shots at Bad Luck Fale and the BCOG, claiming that they were stuck in the past and acting like they were still hanging out with Karl Anderson and AJ Styles in 2015, this was another hint that under Omega's vision, the BC Elite no longer cared about preserving the past kinships with the original good brothers that had forged the Club's power to begin with.

 - Styles himself played it to the same conclusion.
 For years whenever he was forced to bring up the beating they gave him on the way out, he would express some type of wish that it be forgotten about.
-However, during the schism, Kenny once cut a skit where he called AJ for help in a video game challenge against The New Day and AJ was supposedly angrily telling him off and refusing to team with him because of what happened years ago.
-Finally, when he was asked in a panel in 2018 which side he supported in the Civil War, Styles brought up the beating to explain that he supported the Firing Squad.
+However, during the schism, when he was asked in a panel in 2018 which side he supported in the Civil War, Styles brought up the beating to explain that he supported the Firing Squad.
+Around the same time, Devitt tweeted an x-ray supposedly og his own injured wrist, doing the inverted Too Sweet gesture the BCOG were using.
 With the Elite officially gone from Bullet Club, Tama Tonga declared AJ's dismissal to be this, saying AJ, Devitt, Anderson, and Gallows are still officially BC members.
-Fittingly enough, when they (or at least three of them) linked up to run shop again in 2019, their rebranding of "The OC" is short for "the official, the original, the only club that matters," echoing the Firing Squad's position against The Elite that "there's only one Bullet Club."

 - Canon Name: In NJPW, ROH, and TNA, Cody Rhodes' surname is this.